ksl02/RooCeptor/README.md

 RooCeptor works by patching function prologues at runtime, redirecting execution to user-defined enter and leave callbacks.
-I wrote this back in early 2023 for my own security research.
+I wrote this back in early 2023 for strengthened my understanding of low-level execution.
 At the time, it was a personal prototype and wasn't intended for public release.
 This project was named after a bernedoodle puppy who goes by the nickname "Roonie."

 One use-case I had for it was to encrypt static binaries to prevent sensitive functions from being easily reversed engineered using static analysis tools (i.e. IDA and Ghidra).
 The high level idea was as followed: